PritamAich/Used-Cars-Price-Prediction-and-Evaluation/README.md

 - **Model creation and evaluation.ipynb:** The Jupyter notebook where different Machine Learning models were tested and evaluated.

-- **Testing model performance:** The Jupyter notebook where the model can be tested for new data.

 - **Model.py:** Python file to recreate the model.
 Simply run it and the model will be created again.

 - **CatBoostRegressor.pickle:** Pickle file of the model object.